AI strategy sprint

 Model

-Ongoing advisory to run steering councils, track impact, and evolve roadmap and governance.
+Ongoing advisory to run steering cadence, track impact, and evolve the roadmap as delivery exposes new constraints.

 • Quarterly strategy and risk reviews